chimera-linux/cports/Packaging.md

    clean them.
 2) Anything in `/etc` and `/var` is mutable and if the software in question allows, should not be owned by the package manager.
-Any directories and other state should be created through the `tmpfiles.d` mechanism.
+Any directories and other state should be created through the `tmpfiles.d` mechanism, except when this does not make sense (e.g. the parent dir is already populated by the package and the new dirs are supplementary and so on).
 This results in a system where deletion of these dirs/files will result in them being re-created from scratch upon next boot.